aslamhus/GoogleDriveUploader/README.md

 $asyncTask = $uploader->startResumable($filePath, null, true);

 foreach ($asyncTask as $response) {
-    // Continue any other logic
+    // perform other logic
-    // $response will return false until the upload is complete
+    // you can abort the upload at any time by calling $uploader->abort()
-    // You can abort the upload at any time by calling $uploader->abort() }
+    // $response will return false until the upload is complete }

 // Once the upload is complete, $response will contain a Google Drive File object